kkrick-sdsu/k8s-recipes/README.md

 # Kubernetes (k8s) Recipes
-This repository is a collection of "recipes" to accomplish specific tasks on Kubernetes-based systems.
+This repository is a collection of "recipes" to accomplish specific tasks via containers run on Kubernetes-based systems.
 This repo aims to increase the accessibility and usability of the compute resources available on VERNE and the larger National Research Platform Nautilus.

-This repo assumes that you do have familiarity with the following:
-- Linux
-- Commandline
-- Git
+## Context for Containers and Kubernetes
+If you are not familiar with them, software containers are software applications that have been packaged with all of their dependencies which includes the operating system, runtime environment and libraries.
+Containers allow for isolated runtime environments, consistent & reproducible execution, and portability from desktop to cluster or cloud.
+Containers are like virtual machines (VMs), but smaller and optimized to the software application.

+Kubernetes, often shortened to 'k8s', is a container orchestration platform that runs many containers at scale.
+Kubernetes manages each container's compute needs including CPUs, GPUs, memory, storage and networking.
+Kubernetes is like the operating system for containers.
+Kubernetes provides 'kubectl', a commandline tool for interacting with Kubernetes-based systems.
+Since Kubernetes is like the operating system, then kubectl is its commandline shell.

 ## Prerequisites
 Before you begin using these recipes, you must have access to VERNE and be added to a namespace.